 1. A hoard of Roman coins from 70-c.200 AD was found in the ground near Fleetwood.

 2. They went into the ownership of Sir Peter Fleetwood-Hesketh at nearby Rossall Hall

 3. In 1844 he went bankrupt, sold the hall, and all its contents.
 Including his large coin collection, of which the Rossall Hoard formed but one part.

 4. The auctioneer mistakenly identified the current hoard of Roman coins from c.355-402 AD as the Rossall Hoard.
 With no surviving paperwork, family documents, or auction records we cannot know for definite where this hoard came from, or when the Fleetwood-Heskeths acquired it.

-8. In 1887 is the first recorded mention of somebody noticing that the dates of the coins didn’t match up to the original reports from 1840, and that this couldn’t be the Rossall Hoard that everybody believed it to be.
+8. 1887 is the first recorded mention of somebody noticing that the dates of the coins didn’t match up to the original reports from 1840.
+So this couldn’t be the Rossall Hoard that everybody believed it to be.

 The Rossall Hoard was on display at the Harris Museum at the end of 2014 and into 2015.
 The entire hoard was photographed, catalogued, and prepared for display.
 The then exhibition covered several of its most interesting aspects.

 Coin clipping.
 Like most hoards of its date, Rossall has been extensively attacked by coin clippers, who took silver from the coins to produce imitations.
 They were coins made to look and feel exactly like the official coins the Roman state used to supply before the end of Roman control.

 In this respect the Rossall coins straddle two worlds – the Roman and the post-Roman.
 They show how people tried to continue supplying themselves with ‘Roman style’ coins after they had ceased to be a part of the empire.